kevinlogan94/fast-break-ai-challenge/README.md

 1. User clicks "Continue with Google" on `/login`
 2. Supabase redirects to Google OAuth
 3. Google redirects back to `/auth/callback`
-4. Callback exchanges code for session
+4. Callback exchanges code for session in `app/auth/callback/route.ts` and redirects to `/dashboard`
 5. Middleware protects `/dashboard` routes
 6. User is redirected to dashboard